Ravi-Chandra2709/mental_health_chatbot/README.md

 - Python 3.12.4
 - MongoDB Atlas account (or a local MongoDB installation)
-- Node.js (for frontend development, optional)
+- Frontend: yet to decide!

 ## Installation